artgoce/artgoce/README.md

 Hi 👋

 Please reach out by email with the subject [Github]

 ## Bio

-I'm a software developer currectly focus on front-end development.
+I'm a software developer currently focused on front-end development.
 Sometimes I get curious and start working on Serveless, backend, and cloud tech.

 🔭 I’m currently working for GBM (Grupo Bursátil Mexicano) doing fun stuff with front-end apps